alvarsedano/pfSense-Certificate-Viewer/README.md

 ## pfSense-Certificate-Viewer
-Powershell script: pfSense Certificate Viewer
+Powershell script: pfSense/OPNsense Certificate Viewer

 Sometimes it happens in pfSense that certificates are created with duplicated SerialNumbers (in the same CAroot).
 If any of these certificates